ideasawakened/ideasawakened.github.io/_posts/2020-05-11-newly-discovered-hidden-benefits-of-inline-variables-in-delphi.md

 ## UPDATE 1
 May 15, 2020
-For further reading on inline variables in **Delphi 10.3 RIO** check out these links:
+For further reading on inline variables in **Delphi 10.3 Rio** check out these links:
 - [**blog.grijjy.com: Inline Variables can increase performance**](https://blog.grijjy.com/2018/11/02/inline-variables-can-increase-performance/)
 - [**langraf.dev: 5 Reasons to Use Inline Variables in Delphi**](https://landgraf.dev/en/5-reasons-to-use-inline-variables-in-delphi/)